Properties

 </Step>

-Coupled axes, container-gated booleans, unified slots, and sibling booleans are consolidated to avoid redundant exhibits.
+Coupled axes, container-gated booleans, unified slots, and sibling booleans are consolidated from the rebuilt model to avoid redundant exhibits — no live extraction walk.

 </Step>